 Engineering Research – Hulett Road – Addition No. 2 – Food Processing Innovation Center

-- The planning of this project is anticipated to include renovation of the approximately 7,700 square foot existing Hulett Road building that would include food process and packaging areas.
+- Complete renovation of the approximately 6,700 square foot existing Hulett Road building that would include food process and packaging areas.

 - Renovation of offices and the training room.

 - An addition of approximately 3,000 square feet to house coolers, freezers, storage and mechanical equipment.